-53. There is a need for an increase in supply side resources in light of the weather experienced throughout the summer of 2020 and in anticipation of more frequent extreme weather events resulting from climate change.

-54. There is a need to ensure that there are sufficient supply side resources in place to meet demand during the net peak hour, and thus all the incremental resources procured through this proceeding are required to be available during net peak.

-55. Adopting an interim approach to increasing supply side resources that effectively increases the PRM beginning summer 2021 to 17.5%, an increase that will remain in place unless and until superseded by updated resource planning and reliability contracting policies in the IRP and RA proceedings, respectively, will support procurement of incremental supply side resources.

-56. Given the tightness of the market at this time, coupled with the fact that we are directing PG&E, SCE, and SDG&E to perform almost all of the expedited procurement being authorized in this proceeding versus spreading the requirement to all LSEs, the most practical and expeditious method to implement a 17.5% PRM that supports the goal of meeting net peak demand is to continue to require all LSEs to meet their 15% system RA PRM requirement and direct PG&E, SCE, and SDG&E to target a minimum of 2.5% of incremental resources that are available at net peak through the efforts authorized in this proceeding.
-For 2021, 2.5% of the CPUC jurisdictional share of CAISO peak load per the California Energy Commission's 2021 Integrated Energy Policy Report forecast results in a minimum incremental procurement target of 450 MW for PG&E, 450 MW for SCE, and 100 MW for SDG&E.
+- 64. There is a need for an increase in supply side resources in light of the weather experienced throughout the summer of 2020 and in anticipation of more frequent extreme weather events resulting from climate change. - 65.
+There is a need to ensure that there are sufficient supply side resources in place to meet demand during the net peak hour, and thus all the incremental resources procured through this proceeding are required to be available during net peak. - 66.
+Adopting an interim approach to increasing supply side resources that effectively increases the PRM to 17.5% from summer 2021 through 2022, subject to modification in the RA proceeding, will support procurement of incremental supply side resources. - 67.
+Given the tightness of the market at this time, coupled with the fact that we are directing PG&E, SCE, and SDG&E to perform almost all of the expedited procurement being authorized in this proceeding versus spreading the requirement to all LSEs, the most practical and expeditious method to implement a 17.5% PRM that supports the goal of meeting net peak demand is to continue to require all LSEs to meet their 15% system RA PRM requirement and direct PG&E, SCE, and SDG&E to target a minimum of 2.5% of incremental resources that are available at net peak through the efforts authorized in this proceeding.
+For 2021, 2.5% of the average CPUC jurisdictional share of CAISO peak load for the peak summer months per the California Energy Commission's 2019 Integrated Energy Policy Report forecast for the year 2021 results in a minimum incremental procurement target of 450 MW for PG&E, 450 MW for SCE, and 100 MW for SDG&E.

-57. All resources procured through this proceeding, including emergencytriggered resources that do not count towards RA like ELRP, are incremental and it is reasonable to include them in meeting incremental procurement targets.

-58. Given some unknowns about DR resource availability, considering PG&E, SCE, and SDG&E respective upper end targets as "soft caps" for all resources authorized for procurement in this proceeding, but as "hard caps" for incremental supply side generation and in-front-of-meter storage resources, the total procurement under this proceeding, including RA and non-RA DR resources, could exceed the upper end targets.

-59. It is not reasonable for generation and front-of-meter resources alone to exceed 150% of each PG&E's, SCE's, and SDG&E's incremental procurement target.

-60. It is most critical that PG&E, SCE, and SDG&E target incremental procurement during the months of most concern, including May through October, and specifically to meet and exceed their respective minimum MW targets in July, August, and September.

-61. To fairly distribute the cost and reliability benefits of this procurement, it is reasonable to pass the net costs associated with this procurement through to all benefiting customers consistent with the existing cost allocation mechanism.
+- 68. All resources procured through this proceeding, including emergency-triggered resources that do not count towards RA like ELRP, are incremental and it is reasonable to include them in meeting incremental procurement targets. - 69.
+Given some unknowns about DR resource availability, considering PG&E, SCE, and SDG&E respective upper end targets as "soft caps" for all resources authorized for procurement in this proceeding, but as "hard caps" for incremental supply side generation and in-front-of-meter storage resources, the total procurement under this proceeding, including RA and non-RA DR resources, could exceed the upper end targets. - 70.
+It is not reasonable for generation and in-front-of-meter resources alone to exceed 150% of each PG&E's, SCE's, and SDG&E's incremental procurement target. - 71.
+It is most critical that PG&E, SCE, and SDG&E target incremental procurement during the months of most concern, including May through October, and especially endeavor to meet and exceed their respective minimum MW targets in July, August, and September. - 72.
+To fairly distribute the cost and reliability benefits of this procurement, it is reasonable to pass the net costs associated with this procurement through to all benefiting customers consistent with the existing cost allocation mechanism. - 73.
+Because this procurement is additional to LSEs' RA requirements, there will not be RA capacity benefits to allocate to all LSEs, as is usually the case with resources procured through the cost allocation mechanism.
+In this instance, the benefits provided to all LSEs is increased electric reliability without requiring all LSEs to procure their share of these incremental resources under this expedited timeframe or be subject to RA program penalties for not doing so.